Yokkaichi and Yoro Railway – May 2019

 Before-long, the southbound freight I was hoping to see passed through...

 There were a few other locomotives stored in the yard.
-Recently a DF50 has been moved from Hokkaido to the Yokkaichi to work on the oil/petroleum trains.
+Recently a DF200 has been moved from Hokkaido to the Yokkaichi to work on the oil/petroleum trains.

 Yokkaichi Station also has a third-sector railway attached.
 I didn't actually know this and so was surprised to see a different-liveried DMU hanging down the very end.
 Turns out it's the ISE Railway and it runs from Yokkaichi Station through to Tsu Station.
-If you check the maps, you'll note that JR takes an inland route via Kameyama, Ise is a little straighter, south through Suzuka and Kintetsu, although not connecting to JR Yokkaichi Station, runs right along the port... probably a better place to see the freight from!
+If you check the maps, you'll note that JR takes an inland route via Kameyama, while the Ise line is a little straighter.
+It runs south through Suzuka via Kintetsu, although not connecting to JR Yokkaichi Station, and then runs right along the port... probably a better place to see the freight from!
 Next time!

 I'd seen the freight and so took the next service north for a stop-over at Tomida Station.